alkeshbharati/Fraud-Detection-web-service/README.md

 4.Go to the browser and hit the url 0.0.0.0:80 to get a message Hello World! displayed.
 You can change the port according to your availability\
 5.Next, run the below command in terminal to query the flask server\
 &nbsp;&nbsp;&nbsp;&nbsp;-Run docker build -t deploy-model . to build the docker image using Dockerfile.\
 &nbsp;&nbsp;&nbsp;&nbsp;-Run docker run -p 80:80 deploy-model to run the docker container that got generated using the deploy-model docker image.
-(This assumes that the port in app.py is set to 80)
+(This&nbsp;&nbsp;&nbsp;&nbsp; assumes that the port in app.py is set to 80)